Nynros/InternetSecurity/README.txt

     Paste your password (exept the last digit) in the above field If the "Entropy" value is under "100" change your password Long passwords are not good passwords, complexity is key.
 Try "Password0123456789" in the above field and check the "Entropy" value
-    Use a password manager like keepassxc https://keepassxc.org/ or ProtonPass Use a different password for every account (or let keepassxc https://keepassxc.org/ do the job) Use two-factor authentication (2FA) if avaliable https://authy.com/ Use a Yubi-key with NFC https://www.yubico.com/
+    Use a password manager like keepassxc (https://keepassxc.org/) or ProtonPass (https://proton.me/pass) Use a different password for every account
+    Use two-factor authentication (2FA) if avaliable (https://authy.com/) Use a Yubi-key with NFC (https://www.yubico.com)
     Buy another Yubi-key with NFC in case of loosing the first one